ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_acknowledgement_SOP.md

 #### nxn.se single cell database

-1. Go to the `src/` folder inside the `hca-ebi-wrangling` repository
+1. Go to the `src/` folder inside your cloned version of the `hca-ebi-wrangler-central` repository
 1. Run `python3 compare_tracker_with_nxn_sheet.py | pbcopy`

    This runs the script and copies the output to your clipboard.